Religious views of Isaac Newton: Bible

 Newton spent a great deal of time trying to discover hidden messages within the Bible.
 After 1690, Newton wrote a number of religious tracts dealing with the literal interpretation of the Bible.
 In a manuscript Newton wrote in 1704, he describes his attempts to extract scientific information from the Bible.
 He estimated that the world would end no earlier than 2060.
 In predicting this, he said, "This I mention not to assert when the time of the end shall be, but to put a stop to the rash conjectures of fanciful men who are frequently predicting the time of the end, and by doing so bring the sacred prophesies into discredit as often as their predictions fail."

 The Library of Trinity College, Cambridge, holds in its collections Newton's personal copy of the King James Version, which exhibits numerous marginal notes in his hand as well as about 500 reader's marks pointing to passages of particular interest to him.
 A note is attached to the Bible, indicating that it "was given by Sir Isaac Newton in his last illness to the woman who nursed him".
 The book was eventually bequeathed to the Library in 1878.
 The places Newton marked or annotated in his Bible bear witness to his investigations into theology, chronology, alchemy, and natural philosophy; and some of these relate to passages of the General Scholium to the second edition of the Principia.
 Some other passages he marked offer glimpses of his devotional practices and reveal distinct tensions in his personality.
 Newton's Bible appears to have been first and foremost a customized reference tool in the hands of a biblical scholar and critic.

+Newton's alchemical knowledge influenced his religious views.